nushell/nushell.github.io/contributor-book/parser_and_other_editor_tools.md

 # Parser and other editor tools

 Hi!
-There is a lot of space to grow in this area, and the development is somewhat spaced in time, so I (@AucaCoyan) decided to make a document explaning the framework, conventions and other required knowledge to help others and myself with this section.
+There is a lot of space to grow in this area, and the development is somewhat spaced in time, so I (@AucaCoyan) decided to make a document explaining the framework, conventions and other required knowledge to help others and myself with this section.